HZRPScripts/AHP/README.md

   - ***Note: Don't wanna do this?
 Fine! - Use*** **[/ahpmini]**

 ## Installation
-Download [AutoHoodPop.lua](https://github.com/morimotoindustries/AutoHoodPop/releases/download/v1.2.2-release/AutoHoodPop.lua) and place it inside the "moonloader" folder located in your GTA:SA Install Folder.
+Download the .lua file and place it inside the "moonloader" folder located in your GTA:SA Install Folder.
 The first time you launch GTA:SA a configuration directory and file will be created for the modification.

 ### Modification File & Folder Structure
 ```